 New Jersey gun/firearm possession crimes will almost always carry mandatory prison if the defendant is convicted.
 Unlawful possession of a handgun, machine gun, rifle, shotgun etc. ( NJSA 2c:39-5) is a weapons offense that falls under the Graves Act.
-The Graves Act mandates a prison sentence of three years for most unlawful possession of a gun charges, during which time the defendant will be ineligible for parole.
+The Graves Act mandates a prison sentence, usually for 42 months, during which time the defendant will be ineligible for parole if convicted of carrying a gun without a carry permit.
 Prior record for similar offenses can enhance the penalties, but having no criminal record will not relieve the defendant of this mandatory penalty upon conviction.
 This includes the possession of BB guns.
 I am a New Jersey gun charge defense attorney who understands the shock you may be experiencing at this moment, and I am available to answer any questions you may have.

 This is the cold hard reality of this draconian legislation.
 The simple act of unlawfully possessing a firearm will expose the defendant to these harsh penalties.
 Although the statute does differentiate between the type of firearm possessed and the degree of offense, the Graves Act turns a blind eye to this distinction.
 The confusing aspect of the law is that the mandatory jail sentence is not made clear in the most common gun possession statute, NJSA 2C:39-5.
 The mandatory sentencing provisions are found in NJSA 2c:43-6.